The noise barrier and the large signal bias of the Lasso and other convex estimators: Noise barrier and phase transitions for the tuning parameter of the Lasso

-for some absolute constant $c>0$ and some constant $C$ depending only on $C_{\min}$ and $C_{\max}$, where $o(1)$ denotes a positive deterministic sequence that only depends on $n,p,k,C_{\min},C_{\max}$ and that converges to 0 in the asymptotic \eqref{zeta-asymptotic-regime-k}.
-Here, the large signal bias is of the same order as the optimal rate over $k$-sparse vectors.
-Because the tuning parameter $L_0(\tfrac p {k_\oplus})$ is too small, the noise barrier dominates the large signal bias and the optimal rate $\sigma\sqrt{2k\log(p/k)}$ is negligible compared to the prediction error $\risk$.
-This phenomenon is similar the minimal penalty in $\ell_0$-regularization studied in \cite{birge2007minimal}: For tuning parameters slighlty smaller than $L_0(\tfrac p k)$ such as $L_0(\frac p {k_\oplus})$, the Lasso will lead to terrible results in the sense that its prediction error will be much larger than $\sigma\sqrt{2k\log(p/k)}$.
-The phase transition is remarkably sharp: Although $L_0(\tfrac p k)>L_0(\frac p {k_\oplus})$, the two tuning parameters are both asymptotically equal to $\sigma\sqrt{2\log(p/k)}$. \item The Lasso with tuning parameter $\lambda=L_0(\tfrac p {k_\ominus})$ satisfies for any $k$-sparse target vector $\beta^*$
+This phenomenon is similar the minimal penalty in $\ell_0$-regularization studied in \cite{birge2007minimal}: For tuning parameters slightly smaller than \eqref{new_L}, the Lasso will lead to terrible results in the sense that its prediction error will be much larger than $\sigma\sqrt{2k\log(p/k)}$.
+The phase transition is remarkably sharp: if $\lambda = L(\tfrac{p}{k\log(p/k)}, \xi)$ then $\|X(\hbeta-\beta^*)\|\ggg \sigma\sqrt{k\log(p/k)}$ with constant probability, even though this $\lambda$ and \eqref{new_L} only differ by a $\log\log$ term inside the square root in \eqref{new_L}.

-where $c,C$ and $o(1)$ are as in the previous point.
-Here, the tuning parameter is large enough so that the noise barrier is negligible compared to the large signal bias.
-This is in contrast with \eqref{TODO-L0} where $\nb$ and $\lsb$ are of the same order. \end{itemize} Hence, in order to reveal the bias/variance trade-off intrinsic to the class of $k$-sparse target vectors, one has to ``zoom in'' on the critical tuning parameter $L_0(\frac p k)$ and study tuning parameters that slightly deviates from $L_0(\tfrac p k)$ such as $L_0(\tfrac p {k_\oplus})$ and $L_0(\tfrac p {k_\ominus})$ defined above.